nyu-software-engineering/course-materials/README.md

 # Agile Software Engineeering
-A collection of examples mostly focused on agile software development.
+Slide presentations used to teach agile software development.

+## Publishing slides
-Slides are auto-generated from the materials in the ```docs``` folder.
+Slides are auto-generated from the materials in the ```docs``` folder using Git Pages.

+## Running locally
+- Install Jekyll globally
+- `cd` into the `docs` directory
+- run `jekyll serve`